Loading…

 The Lord of the Demonic Cult: the faction's leadership, whose relationship to Yeo-woon's status is complicated by the political calculations that run the organization.
 The Lord's arc across the early chapters is one of the series' more interesting elements, because the obvious antagonist reading isn't the only one.

-Cheon Mumu: a senior disciple whose relationship to Yeo-woon shifts as the series progresses.
-Characters in Nano Machine are more than their role in the hierarchy; Mumu's arc is one of the better examples of the series' willingness to let antagonists develop rather than remain fixed as obstacles.
+Senior disciples of the Demonic Cult: several higher-ranking members whose relationships to Yeo-woon shift as the series progresses.
+Characters in Nano Machine are more than their roles in the hierarchy; the series is willing to let antagonists develop rather than remain fixed as obstacles.

 For the full system fantasy manhwa ranked list including Nano Machine: